-More than a trillion dollars of mortgages will have payment resets in 2007.1 A newspaper account of one resident of Garden Grove, California, illustrates the potential problem.
-His monthly mortgage payment is scheduled to double and he just learned that he owes more than his house is worth because prices of neighboring houses fell by \$140,000.2 It will be a struggle to maintain the higher payments on his resetting mortgage and it is difficult to refinance while he is upside down.3 Federal banking agencies issued new guidance in October 2006 to help potential home buyers understand the risks in alternative mortgages and to ensure that lenders follow safe and sound practices.
+More than a trillion dollars of mortgages will have payment resets in 2007-2009.
+A newspaper account of one resident of Garden Grove, California, illustrates the problem.
+His monthly mortgage payment doubled and he learned that he owes more than his house is worth because prices of neighboring houses fell by \$140,000.
+It will be a struggle to maintain the higher payments on his resetting mortgage and it is difficult to refinance while he is upside down.
+The Federal Reserve issued new rules pursuant to the Truth in Lending Act (TILA) to help potential home buyers understand the risks in alternative mortgages and to ensure that lenders follow safe and sound practices.
+Unlike a regulatory guidance, Regulation Z applies to banks and to non-bank lenders that operate in the subprime and Alt-A mortgage sectors.
+Mortgage delinquencies and foreclosures are rising and the prospect of coming mortgage resets in declining housing markets suggests that defaults will rise even higher.

 Alternative mortgages are sometimes called nontraditional mortgages or exotic mortgages.
 Alternative mortgages have some combination of variable interest rates, extremely low down payments, interest-only periods, and/or negative amortization.
 (Amortization refers to the gradual payment of the loan's principal.)
-In many cases, borrowers intend to refinance these loans or sell the houses relatively quickly.
-The potential advantages of alternative features for these buyers often depend on the expected path of interest rates and home appreciation.
-Similarly, significant disadvantages can arise if interest rates and appreciation take an unexpected turn.
+In some cases, borrowers intended to refinance these loans or sell the houses relatively quickly.
+The potential advantages of alternative features for these buyers often depended on the expected path of interest rates and home appreciation.
+Significant disadvantages became apparent, however, when interest rates and appreciation took what to some was an unexpected turn.
+The sudden decrease in house price appreciation during 2006-2008 has caused problems for borrowers using alternative mortgages with resets that are expected to occur in coming months.